rana-abdalla1/Synchronous-FIFO-UVM-Verification/README.md

 # FIFO Verification Project

 A comprehensive SystemVerilog and UVM-based verification environment for a parameterized FIFO (First-In-First-Out) design.
-This project demonstrates industry-standard verification methodologies and serves as an excellent educational resource for learning SystemVerilog and UVM.

 ## 📋 Table of Contents